jerobado/Niyebe/README.md

 Niyebe
 ---

-_Niyebe_, simple password generator for the forgetful
+_Niyebe_, simple pseudo-random password generator for the forgetful

 ### Usage
 ```